-Getting there is more than half the fun as women driving race cars lead an overnight round trip from Philadelphia to Seneca Falls, NY, site of the first Women’s Rights Convention.REGISTER NOW
+Getting there is more than half the fun as women driving race cars make an overnight round trip from Philadelphia to Seneca Falls, NY, site of the first Women’s Rights Convention.

-A family-friendly finish line reception will be held on the DUCoM campus.
-Rally participants and other reception attendees will be offered free tours of the Institute of Women’s Health and Leadership’s (IWHL) Legacy Center Archives and Special Collections.
+The rally will return to Philadelphia the next day, arriving at a celebratory finish line on the DUCoM campus.
+The return celebration will include tours of the Institute for Women’s Health and Leadership’s (IWHL) Legacy Center Archives and Special Collections.

 The connection between Philadelphia and Seneca Falls began in 1848.
-Lucretia Mott, a key organizer of the Women’s Rights Convention, made the journey from Philadelphia to Seneca Falls with with her husband, James, the Convention’s chair.
+Lucretia Mott, a key organizer of the Women’s Rights Convention, made the journey from Philadelphia to Seneca Falls with her husband, James, the Convention’s chair.
 The Convention brought together people of different genders and races committed to equality for all Americans.

 The history of Drexel University College of Medicine includes the world’s first medical school for women.
-DCUoM has preserved that history through its Institute of Women’s Health and Leadership’s (IWHL), which is located on the East Falls campus.
+DCUoM has preserved that history through its Institute of Women’s Health and Leadership (IWHL), which is located on the East Falls campus.
 That campus also is home to Vision 2020.